What is Employee Experience?

 What is employee experience? – The definition

-Josh Plaskoff defines it as “the employee’s holistic perception of the relationship with their employing organisation derived from all the encounters at touch points along the employee’s journey“.
+Josh Plaskoff defines it as “the employee’s holistic perception of the relationship with their employing organization derived from all the encounters at touch points along the employee’s journey“.

 Furthermore, these touchpoints can be found on three different levels of the whole experience, which are Technology, Culture and Physical space.